 Historic Main St | Main St, Park City, UT

-With a handful of shops, cafes and a museum to meander around, Main St is the heart of the city.
+With a handful of shops, cafes and a museum to meander around, even if you’ve got one day in Park City Utah, you’ll likely find yourself in Main St, in the heart of the city.
 Head back after dinner and see the streets lit up at night and pop into No Name Saloon, a favourite with the locals and the most Americana bar you will ever see.
 If you can tear yourself away from the beautiful street for an hour or two, the Park City Museum explains the mining history and how Sundance was founded.
 Don’t forget to check out the original jail cell in the basement.

 Tanger Outlet Mall | 6699 North Landmark Dr., Park City, UT